jtellis1991/Memoreeze/README.md

 pause at 2:48 pm
 resume at 3:14 pm
 pause at 5:22 pm
+include 2 more hours for work on plane

 Time start Aug 25, 3:40 pm
 paust at 4:03 pm